What is a Medium of Exchange?

 Example: since a chicken is not the same as another chicken (size, age, health, gender, etc.) it cannot simply be exchanged one for one.
 However, an ounce of gold is readily interchangeable with another ounce of gold.
 The same is true with bitcoin.

-Falsifiability/Counterfeit-proof: The asset must be counterfeit-proof and verifiable.
+Falsifiability/Counterfeit-proof: The good must be counterfeit-proof and verifiable.

-Stability of Value: The commodity must maintain a stable value over the long term.
+Stability of value: The good must maintain a stable value over the long term.

 General Acceptance: The commodity must be recognized by all participants to be accepted as a medium of exchange.